 How It Works

 The Tenex procedure, also known as percutaneous tenotomy and fasciotomy, takes approximately 15 – 20 minutes, and during which time, you will remain awake and alert.
 The sports medicine physician will prepare the area with a disinfectant cleanser followed by a local anesthetic to numb the area where the pain is localized.
 Using ultrasound imaging to identify the area of damaged tissue, a microincision is made where a small needle called a TX MicroTip is inserted.
 Generally, there is little pain and a slight pressure reported by patients.
-The TX MicroTip oscillates to a desired frequency to cut, break up, and remove damaged tissue, leaving the healthy tissue intact.
+The TX MicroTip oscillates to the desired frequency to cut, break up, and remove damaged tissue, leaving the healthy tissue intact.
 Once the damaged tissue has been removed, a small adhesive bandage is placed over the incision with no need for stitches or sutures.

 After the Procedure